dcdpr/did-btc1/chapters/Privacy-Considerations.md

 private, the DID controller can choose to use an externally resolved initial **did:btc1** and not place the initial DID document on a ::Content Addressable Storage:: (CAS) system such as IPFS.
-The initial DID document can be provided at resolution time through a ::Sidecar:: mechanism along with the collection of updates that can be verified against the relevant ::Beacon Signals:: for the DID being resolved.
+The initial DID document can be provided at ::Resolution Time:: through a ::Sidecar:: mechanism along with the collection of updates that can be verified against the relevant ::Beacon Signals:: for the DID being resolved.